FredKSchott/snowpack/www/_template/guides/svelte.md

 ## Create your first Svelte component

 Svelte relies on HTML-based templating in .svelte files.
-Let's create our first `.svelte` component named `App.svelte` with the following code
+Create your first `.svelte` component named `App.svelte` with the following code

 ```svelte
 <script>